Internal Communication in International Companies: Succeeding

 Effective internal communication in international companies does not seek to be everywhere.
 It seeks to be readable.
 Each channel must have a precise function, known to all, and stable over time.

-Choose Few Channels, But Make Them Reliable
+Choosing Few Channels, but Making Them Reliable

 The signal is clear.
 More channels do not mean more engagement.

-I often recommend reasoning this way:
+I often recommend thinking this way:

 - A reference channel for stable and official information.